 - Take clues and cues from your children

 - Be willing to incorporate their musical ideas in your lesson plan

-- Visit our Diversity Matters page on the Member’s Side to find lesson models and book reviews to support AOSA’s diversity goals in your classroom.
+- Visit our Diversity and Inclusion Matter page on the Member’s Side to find lesson models and book reviews to support AOSA’s diversity goals in your classroom.

 - Ask your questions on the AOSA Facebook page.
 You will get responses from members of the Diversity Committee and comments from other members.

 - Read this article from Reverberations: “What to Consider when Planning Culturally Diverse Lessons”